- Written by gearbots

 Team size: Each team will consist of up to three (3) people - co-educational is encouraged - Teams of three (3) participants will take priority over teams of one and two participants.

-Number of teams entered: Our event is limited to the first 24 teams registered on a first come, first serve basis registered through Skills Canada BC.
+Number of teams entered: Our event is limited to the first 24 teams registered on a first-come, first-serve basis registered through Skills Canada BC.
 Given the popularity of this event, only one team per school.
-ALL teams members MUST BE FROM THE same school and registered by a staff member at that school.
+ALL team members MUST BE FROM THE same school and registered by a staff member at that school.
 Teams will not be accepted if they do not follow these expectations.